aiba/beancount-sync/README.md

 Beancount lacks a good, automated way to import new financial data.

-The official documentation mentions [this riduclous process](https://beancount.github.io/docs/importing_external_data.html) of manually downloading data files from every financial institution and laboriously bringing them into the beancount file.
+The official documentation mentions [this ridiculous process](https://beancount.github.io/docs/importing_external_data.html) of manually downloading data files from every financial institution and laboriously bringing them into the beancount file.
 This is too tedious.

 ## Alternatives to beancount

-Before diving in to beancount importing, it would be nice if there were already a piece of software that did hierarchical double-entry accounting and had good import functionality, but I cannot find such softare.
-In particular, these softwares don't work very well:
+Before diving in to beancount importing, it would be nice if there were already a piece of software that did hierarchical double-entry accounting and had good import functionality, but I cannot find such software.
+In particular, these apps don't work very well:

 * quickbooks: the closest thing to what I want, but has fatal problems.
 	* sync is good (uses OFX)